HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### dns-prefetch

 [dns-prefetch](https://web.dev/preconnect-and-dns-prefetch/) helps resolve the IP address for a given domain ahead of time.
-As the [oldest](https://caniuse.com/link-rel-dns-prefetch) resource hint available, it uses minimal CPU and network resources, and helps the browser to avoid experiencing the "worst-case" delay for DNS resolution, which can be [over 1 second](https://www.chromium.org/developers/design-documents/dns-prefetching).
+As the [oldest](https://caniuse.com/link-rel-dns-prefetch) resource hint available, it uses minimal CPU and network resources compared to `preconnect`, and helps the browser to avoid experiencing the "worst-case" delay for DNS resolution, which can be [over 1 second](https://www.chromium.org/developers/design-documents/dns-prefetching).

 Be mindful when using `dns-prefetch` as even if they are lightweight to do it's easy to exhaust browser limits for the number of concurrent in-flight DNS requests allowed (Chrome still has a [limit of 6](https://source.chromium.org/chromium/chromium/src/+/master:net/dns/host_resolver_manager.cc;l=353)).